 A virtual private network lets you access Wikipedia by hiding your actual IP address, thus bypassing most access restrictions.
 It also encrypts your data and keeps your online activities from your ISP, advertisers, and online snoops.

 Sometimes Wikipedia content simply gets caught in countrywide internet censorship.
 In other cases, Wikipedia is targeted specifically to prevent access to information that is deemed offensive.

-Despite it’s popularity, Wikipedia has been affected by restrictions in several countries.
-Some Middle Eastern and Asian states block or heavily censor Wikipedia pages in English and their local languages, so their residents and visitors have to rely on VPN services or web proxies to unblock the wikipedia.org address.
+Specifically, access to Wikipedia is blocked or censored in some Middle Eastern and Asian states, forcing residents and travellers to rely on VPN services or web proxies to unblock the wikipedia.org address.

 It takes only 3 simple steps to experience internet freedom.

 Connect to a server in the chosen location